farah-naji/lab3/README.md

 - `query`
-  The initial connection/query that reads the curated data from the Gold layer (curated_reviews) in Azure Storage / Lakehouse.
+  The initial connection/query that reads the curated data from the Gold layer (curated_reviews) in Azure Storage / Lakehouse

 - `curated_reviews`
-  Basic shaping of the main reviews table (selecting columns, simple cleanup, and preparing the data to be enriched with aggregates).
+  Basic shaping of the main reviews table (selecting columns, simple cleanup, and preparing the data to be enriched with aggregates)

 - `BookAggregates`
-  Power Query logic that groups by `book_id` and computes book-level features, such as the average rating per book and number of reviews per book.
+  Power Query logic that groups by `book_id` and computes book-level features, such as the average rating per book and number of reviews per book

+- `BookTextStats`
+  Groups by book_id and calculates text-based statistics such as avg_review_length_book, max_review_length_book, and min_review_length_book based on the review text length

 - `AuthorAggregates`
-  Power Query logic that groups by `author_name` and computes author-level features, such as the average rating per author and number of reviews per author.
+  Power Query logic that groups by `author_name` and computes author-level features, such as the average rating per author and number of reviews per author

 - `final_curated_reviews`
-  The final enriched dataset where all aggregations are merged back into the main curated_reviews table.
+  The final enriched dataset where all aggregations are merged back into the main curated_reviews table

 NOTE:
 Because the UDST Fabric tenant has reached the maximum number of trial capacities,